intro-to-data/syllabus/syllabus.md

 is going to be a learning curve.
 If class is the first time you encounter a concept, you won't learn this material.

+Because we all learn in different ways, I have developed a list of high quality videos (mostly YouTube) and primer/vignette (mostly from RStudio) resources.

 ## Week 01: Course Introduction
 - **Topics:**
     - Course Introduction